emqx/emqx-docs/en_US/getting-started/getting-started.md

 ## Advanced operation

-So far, you have completed the installation, startup, and access test of EMQX, you can continue to try out more advanced capabilities of EMQX, such as [authentication and authorization](../access-control/authn/authn.md) and integration with [different data systems](../data-integration/introduction.md).
+So far, you have completed the installation, startup, and access test of EMQX, you can continue to try out more advanced capabilities of EMQX, such as [authentication and authorization](../access-control/authn/authn.md) and integration with [Rule Engine](../data-integration/rules.md).

 ## Contact us